Transforma logo

 Healthcare is looking to leverage robots for multiple use cases

-This section talks about the crucial roles robots are playing in the healthcare industry (like performing complex operations by accessing hard-to-reach areas of a human body using magnified cameras and robots).
+This subsection talks about the crucial roles robots are playing in the healthcare industry (like performing complex operations by accessing hard-to-reach areas of a human body using magnified cameras and robots).
 It also points out the challenges behind their mass adoption (like their high costs).

 Manufacturing is spurring the demand for industrial robots